AnimaApp/docs/src/v3/adobe-xd/getting-started/index.md

 **Anima App** is great for:

  * Freelance designers
- * Designers in start-up teams
+ * Designers who collaborate with developers
- * Web Design agencies
+ * Developers

 ## Main Features